 The old definitions (pre approx. this century)

 ‘UNC’ or Uncirculated is a well established but always a controversial numismatic term.
 It literally means un-circulated, i.e. a coin that has not previously been circulated.
 For many years it was accepted in numismatic circles that an uncirculated coin should have absolutely no wear on it whatsoever.
 The lustre wasn’t really a major factor (to most – a small minority of dealers still ascertain that UNC should mean full lustre, too).
-The odd minor bag mark, minor stain, toning, slight fault during production etc was acceptable on an ‘UNC’ coin, but any wear whatsoever rendered a coin not uncirculated and therefore within the ‘EF’ (extremely fine) grade range.
+The odd minor bag mark, minor stain, toning, slight fault during production etc was acceptable on an ‘UNC’ coin, but any wear whatsoever rendered a coin not uncirculated and therefore within the ‘EF’ (extremely fine) grade range, or lower.
 Most coin dealers are still happy to call a completely unworn coin uncirculated.
 The reason the term is controversial and that some dealers/establishments are trying to move away from using it is that it’s misleading and doesn’t necessarily literally mean uncirculated – for older coins all it basically means is that the coin was whipped out of circulation quick enough for it not to have been worn in any way and has been kept very safe since then.
 The terms ‘virtually as-struck’ and ‘as struck’ are being used as alternatives and may well end up replacing ‘UNC’ in the future.

-In the 1970s the terms ‘BU’ and ‘Gem BU’ were certainly in use in the USA, so it’s very probably that ‘BU’ and co. originated there.
+In the 1970s the terms ‘BU’ and ‘Gem BU’ were certainly in use in the USA, so it’s very probable that ‘BU’ and co. originated there.
 In the UK the term ‘BU’, or Brilliant Uncirculated is likely to have been introduced by the Royal Mint, who in the early 1980s designated their annual uncirculated year-sets as ‘Brilliant Uncirculated’ to make them sound a bit more exclusive.
 At that time the coins in the sets were (as far as I can tell) struck in exactly the same way as the coins that were made for circulation (sometimes called ‘business strikes’ – another US term) albeit they were slightly better handled and carefully sealed into packages.

 In the UK the term ‘BU’ also caught on with dealers of older coins as it was useful to clarify the confusing situation with the term ‘UNC’ (to some it just meant unused and to others it was unused but had to have full mint lustre).
 ‘BU’ became the accepted and most popular UK nomenclature for an unused coin will full mint lustre (or ‘brilliance’).
 Dealers of older coins still use the term to refer to any coin, even quite old ones, that have miraculously managed to survive without showing any signs of use or any loss of lustre.